vnzubarev/expenses_tracker/README.md

-# Expenses_tracker
+# Expenses tracker

-__Expenses_tracker__ is an XML parser from scratch for adding and reading information from XML file.
+__Expenses tracker__ is an XML parser from scratch for adding and reading information from XML file.

-You can add expense to `my_expenses.xml` file and read your expenses from it.
+With this small app you can add your expense to `my_expenses.xml` file and read all expenses from it.

 ver.: 0.9